Q1: How do I enroll?

 Q3: What is Leadership Laboratory (LLAB)?

 A3: LLAB is a cadet organized lab taken each semester with your AFROTC classes.
-You will spend three hours each week using the leadership skills and management theory acquired in class.
+You will spend two hours each week using the leadership skills and management theory acquired in class.
 You also have the opportunity to take orientation flights, listen to military speakers, visit U.S. Air Force bases, view films and take part in social functions.

 Q4: Can I attend U.S. Air Force ROTC without a scholarship?